Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: Proof of Theorem

+For the bipartite analogue, we apply the bipartite version of Lemmas~\ref{findchordabs} and~\ref{absorballH} in the above argument.
+Since a $(\ell',k,m,\eps,d)$-bi-setup is a $(k,m,\eps,d)$-scheme, the remainder of the proof is the identical. \endproof

 Finally, we can put together all of the previous results in order to prove Theorem~\ref{decomp}.
 First we apply Szemer\'edi's regularity lemma to $G$.
-Based on the resulting partition, we find a consistent system and extend it to a universal system.
+Based on the resulting partition, we find a consistent system and a universal walk (so that we have a corresponding setup).
 Within these, we find and remove a preprocessing graph $PG$, a chord absorber $CA$ and a parity extended cycle absorber $PCA$.
+(Actually, instead of choosing $CA$ and $PCA$ separately, we choose suitable exceptional factors and apply Lemma~\ref{hcdec} to find a robustly decomposable graph $G^{\rm rob}$ which is essentially the union of $CA$ and $PCA$.)
 Then we apply Lemma~\ref{coverV0} to cover all edges of $G[V_0]$.
 Next we find an approximate Hamilton decomposition using Theorem~\ref{approxdecomp} in the remainder $G^\#$ of $G$, which leaves a sparse leftover $H_0$.
-We then find a Hamilton decomposition of $H_0 \cup PG^{\rm orig} \cup CA^{\rm orig} \cup PCA^{\rm orig}$.
+We then find a Hamilton decomposition of $H_0 \cup PG^{\rm orig} \cup G^{\rm rob}$.